noqms/noqms/README.md

 Service Finder which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast discovery mechanism if needed.

+I coined the term NoQMS - No Queue Microservices - to describe microservices with no dependency on a centralized queue.

 This Java implementation of the NoQMS architecture shown above is lean and mean - the central processor itself is a single thread with no dependencies on blocking processes.